TERRAFORMS AND UNTHROPOCETRIC FIGURES

 Most progressive technologies allow us to observe the photorealistic landscape of space bodies.
 Technological representation always indicates certain reductive logic for experiencing the landscape.

-To get the more spatial experience I took the mesh of the best resolution photos of the supermoon 2016 from the internet and created this man-size moon in realistic-dripping technique.
+To get the more spatial experience I took the mesh of the best resolution photos of the largest fullmoon of our century (November 2016) from the internet and created this man-size moon painting in realistic-dripping technique.

-It is about reading the landscape in a less reductive manner.
-The technology and paint were customized to develop natural diversity in the landscape.
+It is about reading the landscape trhough medium with more physical materiality than digital images.
+The technology and paint used in this painting were customized to mimic natural diversity in the landscape.
 So, in the end, the painting is even less realistic about the Moon, but more about the nature of the technology.

 Tenderness and the third person is the free association on the drawing of the same name From Marlene Dumas.
 The first (painting below) was my painterly interpertation of her drawing.
 The Second one (above) is my interpretation of the name.
 Its the attempt to describe the same poetic moment differently.